Note N428 Index

 Arthur William is there with his parents and all of his siblings in the 1885 state census and with his parents and all of his siblings.

 I finally found him in 1900.
-He was living as a boarder in Kikapoo, Leavenworth with Daniel Thompson and family and other boarders.
+He was living as a boarder in Kikapoo, Leavenworth with Daniel Thompson and family, and other boarders.
+He is said to be a farm labourer.
 The 1930 census says that he served in the Spanish American War.
 If I am not mistaken, that occurred in 1898.
 As he was living in Leavenworth in 1900, presumably he was discharged by then.

 Since typing the above paragraph, I have found Arthur's enlistment as a volunteer for the Spanish American War.
 He enlisted in Company H, of the 3rd Missouri Infantry, in 1898.
 I also found him in the list of persons enlisted between 1798 and 1914.
 He was shown as being born in Warwickshire England which I know to be wrong.
 He enlisted on August 28, 1898 at Fort Leavenworth, Kansas, by Captain Woodruff.
 He was 17 years old.
 He had light eyes, light hair, and a fair complexion.
 His occupation was a driver.
 He was 5' 71/2''.
 He was discharged on February 28, 1890 at Fort Leavenworth.
 There is a bunch of stuff written regarding his discharge but I cannot read it.